A Second Chance for Dan Hesse and Sprint

 The Failed 4G Push

-Today, there's one cell phone for every two people in the planet, or around 3.5 billion phones in existence, making telecom a big business.
-It's one-of-five trillion dollar industries in the world -- along with tourism, military, food and automobiles.
-There are 10 times more cell phones produced each day than babies are born in the world -- and the trajectory is moving upward.
+Today, there’s one cell phone for every two people in the planet, or around 3.5 billion phones in existence, making telecom a big business.
+It’s one-of-five trillion-dollar industries in the world — along with tourism, military, food and automobiles.
+There are 10 times more cell phones produced each day than babies are born in the world — and the trajectory is moving up.

 “I think the key for Sprint is that old Gretzky quote, ‘You’re not that fast, how come you’re always at the puck?
 I skate to where the puck is going.’”
 Hesse said.
 “And the puck is going really to data.
 I use the broad definition of data, which is 4G.
 We worked really hard on the network on data.
 We skated to be the first in 4G and data.”